GochoMugo/emptydir/README.md

 By saying working on a file, we mean to try and remove it.

+**All** of the methods:

+1. If the path passed is a file, it is simply deleted.
+It's '**not** amust the path points to a directory.
+2. Symbolic links are not dereferenced.
+They are deleted equally as files.

 Any of the **Asynchronous** methods:

-1. If the path passed is a file, it is simply deleted. **Not** amust it be a directory.
-2. If a callback is **not** passed, the methods will complete as would have if callback was passed.
+1. If a callback is **not** passed, the methods will complete as would have if callback was passed.

 **emptydir.emptyDir(path [, callback])**

-1. Callback is called only **once** after the workig on the files is complete.
+1. Callback is called only **once** after the working on the files is complete.
 2. On error, a list of **all** errors occurred during the recursive removal is passed to the callback.
 3. On success, error will be `null`